g-insana/ortho2tree/README.md

 The pdf files, generated whenever canonicals were confirmed or changes were proposed, are available as a Zenodo archive: [qfomam_pdf_data.tgz](https://zenodo.org/records/10778115/files/qfomam_pdf_data.tar.gz?download=1) (or alternatively from [Figshare](https://figshare.com/ndownloader/files/44836390)).

-A script to generate the pdf tiles is included under the folder [pdfcreation/](pdfcreation/)
+A script to generate the pdf files is included under the folder [pdfcreation/](pdfcreation/)

 ## LINKS